ajay9634/Ajay-prefix/README.md

 To fully uninstall the Ajay Prefix Pro, please follow these steps in order:

 1. **Standard Uninstallation:** Run `Uninstaller.bat` to begin the removal process.
+2. **Uninstall option in Ajay Prefix Pro Viewer:** Click on + icon or option to see Uninstall option in Ajay Prefix Pro Viewer.

 ---